-Important information you need to know before moving to Toronto from Montreal.
+Important information you need to know before moving from Montreal to Toronto.
 Toronto is the largest city in Canada, and is also the capital of the province of Ontario.
 Many people who live in Southern Ontario or the Greater Toronto Area (GTA) quite often choose this city as their place of work or study for a number of reasons.
 If you have decided to move to Toronto from Montreal, there are several things to plan for in order to ensure a smooth and successful move.
 What you need to know before moving to Toronto is the language difference or even the cost of living that exists between the two cities.
 The city of Toronto is considered the economic and commercial capital of Canada.
 This is a factor that sometimes influences the cost of living, particularly apartment or house rental prices, as well as the cost of public services that are offered to Toronto residents.

 The 407 has already been running for over a decade, but driving on the 407 requires paying a toll which will be sent to your current address located on your vehicle license plate.